kaipartmann/RoomJuggler.jl/README.md

 This problem must be solved every year during the Jugendtagorchester rehearsal weekend.
 See the website <https://www.jugendtag-orchester.de/orchester> if you want to learn more about the orchestra. `RoomJuggler.jl` was written to simplify the room juggling and help the organizers schedule the rooms.

 ## Installation
-For detailed Installation advice, see the documentation: <https://kfrb.github.io/RoomJuggler.jl/stable/>
+For a detailed installation guide, see the documentation: <https://kfrb.github.io/RoomJuggler.jl/stable/>

 ## Input: Excel file with the data
+The excel file needs to contain three sheets: `guests`, `rooms`, and `wishes`:
 ![](docs/src/assets/input.gif)

 ## Run `RoomJuggler.jl`: